-This handbook will be your first point of reference throughout your studies at the Art School for information on your course, the Art School, learning and teaching, student support & services, academic regulations and policies.
-Copies of the handbooks are kept in the Art School office, your departmental office and the Library, and are always available online via the Art School's Moodle site.
+This handbook will be your first point of reference throughout your studies at the Art School for information on your course, The Art School, learning and teaching, the student charter, academic regulations and policies.
+Copies of the handbooks are kept in the Art School Office and the Library; and are always available online via the Art School's Moodle site.